Tax Credits, Flex Spending, and Receipts

 - Cancellations due to medical circumstances will need a doctor’s note and written request.
 Refunds or credits for medical issues will be considered on a case-by-case basis.

 Insufficient Enrollment Cancellations

-Any camp not meeting the minimum enrollment by the Monday before it starts will be canceled and there will be no notification.
-Some camps may have earlier deadlines.
+Any camp not meeting the minimum enrollment by the Monday before it starts will be canceled and you will be contacted.
+NOTE: Some camps may have earlier deadlines.
 Either a refund or credit towards another camp will be offered if a camp is canceled (minus the convenience fee).

-Additional waivers are required for the following camps: glass & fire, blacksmithing, oxy-acetylene found sculpture, rock climbing 1-Vertical Endeavors, Rock Climbing 2-Midwest Climbing Academy and Vertical Endeavors, leadership challenge, outdoor adventure skills, and metal sculpture.
+Additional waivers are required for the following camps: glass & fire, blacksmithing, oxy-acetylene found sculpture, rock climbing 1-Vertical Endeavors, Rock Climbing 2-Midwest Climbing Academy and Vertical Endeavors, leadership challenge, and outdoor adventure skills.

-Print, sign and fax, mail or deliver completed waivers to the office at least one week in advance of the camp start date.
-Contact the YP Summer Camp office at (612) 625-2242 if you need a hard copy of waivers.
+Fax, email, or deliver completed waivers to the office at least one week in advance of the camp start date.
+Contact the YP Summer Camp office at email@example.com if you need a hard copy of waivers.